keygenqt/keygenqt-accompanist/README.md

 Params:
-    modifier - Modifier to apply to this layout node. contentTitle - Content rendered in the topBar body contentLoad - Content loader (default it CircularProgressIndicator) rendered in the topBar body contentLoadState - Loader state, true is enable false is disable navigationIcon - Navigation icon nullable
+    modifier - Modifier to apply to this layout node. contentTitle - Content rendered in the topBar body contentLoad - Content loader (default CircularProgressIndicator) rendered in the topBar body contentLoadState - Loader state, true is enable false is disable navigationIcon - Navigation icon nullable
     navigationIconDescription - Navigation icon description